MrElectrify/curl-multi-asio/README.md

 executors.

 ## Notes
-I wrote this all in less than a day so it's not gonna be perfect.
-Don't come with pitchforks when you find weird bugs, do a little bit of debugging, or simply open up an issue and help better the project for everybody.
-No such project exists with proper modern `asio` initiation in my small amount of looking, so hopefully we can make this useful for everybody.
-Though in my limited testing everything seems to work just fine.
-A lot of the code is based on the `libev` and `boost::asio` examples included with `cURL`, but much more C++ than C.
+This was written with the standalone `asio` by `chriskohlhoff`, and has not been tested with `boost::asio`, but generally it should be ready to drop in with `boost`, or within 5 minutes of fixing class names.
+I also wrote the bulk of the code in less than a day so don't come with pitchforks when your server crashes and burns.
+Instead, please try and figure out what's causing your issues and make an issue or a PR.